Edited by: Keri Stooksbury

 12. Nurture Creativity at the Miami Children’s Museum

 Miami Children’s Museum provides a fun, interactive, and safe environment for children to play and learn together.
 Numerous exhibits will be sure to spark your little one’s curiosity and imagination through different challenges, role-play, and creative experiences.
-At Pet Central, kids can learn how to take care of their favorite animals or can compose their own piece of music in the Music Makers Studio.
+At Pet Central, kids can learn how to take care of their favorite animals or can compose their own pieces of music in the Music Makers Studio.

 Hot Tip: If you’re planning a family trip to Miami, make sure you’ve got one of the best credit cards for maximizing family travel.